dask/dask-ml/docs/source/hyper-parameter-search.rst

 These models work well with Dask Arrays/DataFrames.
 By default, these estimators will pass the entire dataset to ``fit`` even if a Dask Array/DataFrame is passed.
-More details are in ":ref:`hyperparameter.drop-in`".
+More detail is in ":ref:`works-with-dask-collections`".

 These estimators make some progress into hyperparameter searches that are "compute constrained" or "memory constrained".
 Details on the cases are